What is a “One Second After” scenario?

 While some disagree as to exactly what will be impacted by an EMP or how wide spread it will be, there’s no way the outcome will be pleasant.
 It will be as if the clock were set back 150 or even 500 years.
 Dire predictions made before the Y2K non-event will become reality.

 Could such an EMP be from a killer solar storm?
 Some predict a future solar storm larger than a monster event that took place in 1859.

 Or could an EMP be caused by strategically situated nuclear bombs detonated high above the earth’s atmosphere?
 Who might have the capability to do such a thing?
 China?
 Iran?
 North Korea?
 Or some unknown terrorist group?

 One way to launch high altitude nukes might be from a submarine.
-Does that remind you of the contrail that appeared to shoot from the ocean off the California coast?
+Do you remember the mysterious contrail that appeared to shoot from the ocean off the California coast?

 William Forstchen’s One Second After is a novel set in our present day in Black Mountain, North Carolina.
 John Matherson, a former military man, now a college history professor finds himself thrust into a leadership position with a handful of others in the community as they maintain order and cope with their new way of life.